cloudmesh-community/book/chapters/doc/plagiarism.md

 > (Faculty Council, May 2, 1961; University Faculty Council, March 11,
 > 1975; Board of Trustees, July 11, 1975)"

-Faculty members at Universitys are also bound by policies that mandate reporting.
+Faculty members at Universities are also bound by policies that mandate reporting.
 At Indiana University the following policy applies (for a complete policy see the Web page):